Why Your Cigar Tastes Bitter (And How to Fix It)

 FAQs

-Why does my cigar taste bitter halfway through?
+Why does my cigar taste bitter after halfway?

 Can I fix a bad cigar while smoking?

 Yes.
-Let it cool, correct the burn, and slow your pace.
+Let the cigar cool down, correct the burn, and slow your pace.

 Should I finish every cigar?

-No. Stop when the flavour drops or becomes harsh.
+No. Stop when the flavor drops or becomes harsh.

 Are you over 18?